 Mayflower Cruises & Tours

-One of America’s most venerable operators plots its strategy coming out of COVID-19
+One of America’s most venerable operators plots its future strategy

 Click the play button to watch the entire interview

-While Mayflower Cruises & Tours along with parent company The Scenic Group has suspended all operations until August 31, they have been extremely busy plotting strategy for the future.
+Mayflower Cruises & Tours along with parent company The Scenic Group have been extremely busy plotting strategy for the future.
 In an interview with Mayflower’s president, Nish Patel, it’s apparent their travelers are as well.

 While Patel is hopeful to have groups back on the road soon, safety is the No. 1 one concern and they want to be able to deliver what they promise travelers.
 As pockets around the country surge in virus transmission and key attractions still aren’t open in popular tourist spots, Mayflower’s internal task force is looking at all the different options of what tours will look like in the upcoming months.
 This includes reduced capacity on motorcoaches, ensuring CDC guidelines are put in place, and making sure hotels and restaurants manage their safety protocols.